isaacnmm/pestpolicy-hugo2XX/content/posts/i5-6600k-vs-i7-6700k/index.md

 ###  *Overclocking:i5 6600k vs i7 6700k*

 The i7 6700k will come with a 4.
 0GHz clock speed, which is more than the 3.
 5GHz in your i5 6600k.
 However, the clocking speed difference will not have a significant difference in your gaming.
-Read Also: [Laptop Tablet Combo Reviewed](https://pestpolicy.com/best-laptop-tablet-combo/).
-At maximum load, the i5 6600k will have a 3.
+Read Also: [Laptop Tablet Combo Reviewed](https://pestpolicy.com/best-laptop-tablet-combo/).At maximum load, the i5 6600k will have a 3.
 6GHz while the i7 6700k will attain 4GHz but will have a boost up to at 4.

 2GHz in one of its single-threaded workloads.